coder7475/MWC-Module-3-Modular-Workflow-and-Project-Setup-Basics/README.md

 The project aims to develop a machine learning system that predicts individual income levels based on demographic and employment data
 The prediction boundary is set at $50,000 annually (binary classification problem) The solution will help in understanding socio-economic factors affecting income levels.
-Enable data-driven decision making for policy makers and financial institutions Identify key socio-economic factors influencing income disparities Support targeted intervention programs for economic development
+Enable data-driven decision making for policy makers and financial institutions.

+Identify key socio-economic factors influencing income disparities.

+Support targeted intervention programs for economic development

 ## Key Stakeholders